oplS17projects/2048-Game/README.md

 # 2048-Game
-We will be using racket to create the game 2048
-# Project Title Goes Here (10 words maximum)

 ### Statement
 Describe your project.
 Why is it interesting?
 Why is it interesting to you personally?
 What do you hope to learn?

+We will be using racket to create the game 2048

 A player will need to combine tiles of the same color to form a new tile with a different color.
-Player is given a limited amount of space and each movement of a tile produces a new tile.
+The player is given a limited amount of space and each movement of a tile produces a new tile.
+This game will differencate itself from the game 2048 by using a pattern/color scheme instead of numbers.
 The player must try and combine as many squares as possible before the playing area is full and no moves are left.
 Both Tim and I are interested in making games so we decided to choose one that was practical and applicable to what we have learned in class.
+We hope to learn proper abstraction and code practises in racket.
+We beleive that creating a game that demonstrates a visual representation of classes and data abstraction would be a great way to demonstrate what we have learned in this class.

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.

 Be explicit about the techiques from the class that you will use.
 For example:

+- Data Abstraction
+We plan to use data abstraction to its full potential by creating methods with meaningful names to abstract the data and keep a clean coding environment where everything is well-defined and easy to read.

+- Data Encapsilation
-- Will you use data abstraction?
-How? yes each object will be encapsulated, the user will not be able to change anything other than the game board.
+Each game object will be encapsulated, the user will not be able to change anything other than the game board through keyboard input.

+- Recusrion
-- Will you use recursion?
-How? yes, for each move recursion will be used to check which blocks are touching eachother.
+For each movem recursion will be used to check which blocks are touching eachother.

-- Will you use map/filter/reduce?
-How?
+- Map
-yes, we will likely map the direction the player inputs to the board. so if the player chooses left we would map left to the board moving each block left as long as they are not blocked by another
+Map will be used to map the direction the player inputs to the board. so if the player chooses left we would map left to squares on the board, moving each block left as long as they are not blocked by another
-- Will you use object-orientation?
-How?
+- Object-orientation
-Each block will be an object that holds a point value and color.
+Each block will be an object that holds a point value and color, as well as its coordinates on the grid.
-- Will you use functional approaches to processing your data?
-How?

 - Will you use state-modification approaches?
 How?
 (If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)
-- Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator? nope
-- Will you use lazy evaluation approaches? nope

-The idea here is to identify what ideas from the class you will use in carrying out your project.

 **Your project will be graded, in part, by the extent to which you adopt approaches from the course into your implementation, _and_ your discussion about this.**